miguelalba/javascriptComponents-training/backend.md

 ![javascriptComponent_details](img/javascriptComponent_details.PNG)

 Before creating the web resources bundle it is a good idea to create now the JS source folder that will contain the JS and CSS files.
-Inside the plugin project create a folder js-src/jsform: `File > New > Folder`.
+Inside the plugin project create a folder js-src/jsform: File > New > Folder.
 Inside this folder create two empty files named form.js and form.css.

-Now please add a new extension with the Add button and choose `org.knime.js.core.WebResources`.
+Now please add a new extension with the Add button and choose *org.knime.js.core.WebResources*.
 ![webResources_details](img/webResources_details.PNG)

 * webResourcesBundleID: Identifies the resources of this node and must match the implementationBundleID attribute of the JavaScript component or otherwise the backend and frontend will not be connected.